pjakiela/ECON523/exercises/E5-TWFE.md

 Which countries eliminated school fees in the 1990s?
 How many countries eliminated primary school fees after 2010?

 We are going to be looking at the outcome variable `primary`, but this variable is missing for some country-years.
 How many?
-Add a line to your do file that drops those observations to make your life easier.
+Add a line to your do file that drops those observations to make your life easier (you'll see why this matters later).

+What is the mean value of `primary` prior to the elimination of primary school fees?
+How does that compare to the average level of primary enrollment after school fees are eliminated?

 <br>

+# One-Way Fixed Effects

+Before implementing two-way fixed effects to estimate the treatment effect of free primary education on gross primary enrollment, we're going to review the mechanics of fixed effects estimation by implementing one-way fixed effects.

+To do this, add a line to your do file that estimates an OLS regression of `primary` on treatment controlling for year fixed effects.
+To include fixed effects in a regression, you include the variable of interest with "i." before it.
+So, for example, to include year fixed effects you would add `i.year` to your regression command.